-Article 9 of Regulation (EC) No. 882/2004 requires that the competent authority provide the FBO with a copy of the report on official controls carried out, at least in case of non compliance.
+Article 9 of Regulation (EC) No. 882/2004 requires that the competent authority provide the FBO with a copy of the report on official controls carried out, at least in the case of non compliance.

-The establishment files relating to five food business operations were examined by the audit team, including one in which enforcement action was taken.
+The establishment files relating to 11 food business operations were examined by the audit team.
+The files relating to two establishments in which enforcement action was taken were reviewed.
 The records relating to the inspection which gave rise to the enforcement action were examined, as well as the subsequent inspections, in which follow up of the non compliances identified were reviewed.
-It was noted that the last inspection outcome for this establishment was satisfactory.
-The establishment files relating to four other establishments were examined.
+It was noted that the last inspection outcomes were minor non compliance and satisfactory for these establishments.
+The establishment files relating to nine other FBOs were examined.
 The audit team reviewed non compliances identified and the follow up carried out.
-It was noted that the last inspection outcome for this establishments.
-The outcome of minor non compliance noted from the last inspection in one establishment.
-The outcome for the last inspection in the remaining establishment was not noted.
+It was noted that the last inspection outcome for all of these establishments was satisfactory.